 The consideration transferred for the acquisition of a subsidiary comprises the fair values of the assets transferred, the liabilities incurred and the equity interests issued by the Group.
-The consideration transferred does not include amounts related to the settlement of a pre-existing relationship.
+The consideration transferred does not include amounts related to the settlement of a preexisting relationship.
 Such amounts are generally recognised in profit or loss.

 Costs related to the acquisition, other than those associated with the issue of debt or equity securities, that the Group incurs in connection with a business combination are expensed as incurred.
-Any contingent consideration payable is recognised at fair value at the acquisition date.
+Any contingent consideration payable is recognised at fair value at the acquisition data

-Acquisitions of non-controlling interests are accounted for as transactions with owners in their capacity as owners and therefore no goodwill is recognised as a result of such transactions.
+Acquisitions of non-controlling interests are accounted for as transactions with owners in their capacity as owners and therefore no good-will is recognised as a result of such transactions.
 The non-controlling interest in the acquiree is based on the fair value of the acquiree's net identifiable assets.
 The adjustments to non-controlling interests are based on the proportionate amount of the net assets of the subsidiary.

-The acquisition of an asset or group of assets that is not a business is accounted for by allocating the cost
+The acquisition of an asset or group of assets that is not a business is accounted for by allocating the cost of the transaction to the net identifiable assets and liabilities acquired based on their fair values.